What to do if the Color of your Dental Crown doesn’t Match.

 There are also considerations and constraints associated with how the crown will be or can be fabricated.
 A very basic one is simply how thick the crown’s porcelain can be.
 Can it be thick enough to truely mimic the light-handling properties of dental enamel?

-4) Restoration deterioration on neighboring teeth.
+4) Deterioration of restorations on neighboring teeth.

 Dental composite restorations (white fillings) placed on your natural teeth will have a tendency to stain and/or deteriorate over time, thus creating a color discrepancy with your dental crown.